popphylotools/soYouWantTheLongestTranscript/README.md

 # soYouWantTheLongestTranscript

 This tool prepares genomes/transcriptomes for tasks such as orthology prediction, where multiple isoforms per gene are undesirable.
 It ingests a fasta file (a genome/transcriptome in nucleotide space) and a gff file, and filters the genome/transcriptome down to the longest transcript for each gene.
-It can process multiple data sources at once, and can accommodate variable formatting of the id field in the gff file using regex (examples provided below for common formats).
+It supports processing multiple genomes in parallel, and in the absence of a parent attribute, it supports deduplication of isoforms using regex on a hierarchical id attribute (examples provided below for common formats).

 # help: